talorlik/ldap-2fa-on-k8s/README.md

 - Prompt you to select an AWS region (us-east-1 or us-east-2)
 - Prompt you to select an environment (prod or dev)
 - Retrieve repository variables from GitHub
+- Retrieve `AWS_STATE_ACCOUNT_ROLE_ARN` and assume it for backend state operations
+- Retrieve the appropriate deployment account role ARN from GitHub secrets based on the selected environment:
+  - `prod` → uses `AWS_PRODUCTION_ACCOUNT_ROLE_ARN`
+  - `dev` → uses `AWS_DEVELOPMENT_ACCOUNT_ROLE_ARN`
 - Create `backend.hcl` from `tfstate-backend-values-template.hcl` with the actual values
-- Update `variables.tfvars` with the selected region and environment
+- Update `variables.tfvars` with the selected region, environment, and deployment account role ARN
+- Run Terraform commands (init, workspace, validate, plan, apply) automatically

 #### Option 2: Using GitHub API Directly